 - "Startup of master-slave services".

 - "Master election protocol".

 - "Setting replica priorities".

-- "Setting master heartbeats".

 - "Setting a refresh master interval".

 - "Relaxing majority rule".

+- "Setting heartbeats"

+- "Enabling master demotion"

+- "Overcoming deadlock with duplicate masters"

 - "Replica administration".

 Startup of master-slave services

 When a group of replicated services has been deployed, all services are started as slaves.
 A majority of a service's replicas must have started before an election to select the master replica can take place.